WCSCourses/Association_Studies_2025/README.md

 ## Interested in attending a course?

-Take a look what courses are coming up at [Wellcome Connecting Science Courses & Conference Website](https://coursesandconferences.wellcomeconnectingscience.org/our-events/).
+Take a look at what courses are coming up at [Wellcome Connecting Science Courses & Conference Website](https://coursesandconferences.wellcomeconnectingscience.org/our-events/).

 ---